 We’ve got two months left in the year with Thanksgiving and Christmas around the corner and so I’m getting all festive on the blog today with this Quinoa Stuffed Squash with Walnuts and Pomegranate.

 I got a lovely winter squash selection from the Farmers Market today from one of my favourite organic producers, just perfect to create a special plantbased, seasonal and super wholesome meal that’s perfect for the upcoming holiday season.

 In this recipe I’ve used six small winter squashes in different varieties, they all have slightly different flavours which I think make the meal more fun.
 You can use any type of squash or pumpkin that you like in this recipe.
 I’ve also roasted the squash seeds and used them for topping.
 It is fiddly, but so worth it and they add lovely crispiness.
 If you don’t fancy roasting them, just use pumpkin seeds instead.

 I’ve added the pomegranate for the gorgeous red colour and the festive feel.
 Cranberries would also work well.
-I’ve tried to keep the ingredients simple and not over-complicating the recipe, but you can always add extras – different nuts, seeds, leafy greens, mushrooms… whatever you fancy.
-Enjoy:) x
+I’ve tried to keep the ingredients simple and not over-complicating the recipe, I’ve added the aduki beans in case you’d like extra protein.
+You can experiment with adding different nuts, seeds, leafy greens, mushrooms… whatever you fancy.
+Enjoy:)

 - 6 mini winter squashes

 - 240g cooked aduki beans, optional (1½ cup)